 From the dataflow's More options menu, select Settings.

 Expand the Enhanced compute engine settings.

-In the Enhanced compute engine settings, select On and then select Apply.
+In the Enhanced compute engine settings, select On and then choose Apply.

 - Dataflow 1 - this dataflow should only be ingesting all of the required from a data source.

 - Dataflow 2 - perform all ETL operations in this second dataflow, but ensure you're referencing Dataflow 1, which should be on the same capacity.
-Also ensure you perform operations that can fold (filter, group by, distinct, join) first, before any other operation, to ensure the compute engine is utilized.
+Also ensure you perform operations that can fold first: filter, group by, distinct, join).
+And perform these operations before any other operation, to ensure the compute engine is utilized.